 Dawent processes data in accordance with the following lawful bases under the GDPR:

-When you install our add-ons via the Google OAuth flow, you grant access to your Google Workspace Services and data, allowing us to provide essential functionalities as part of the service agreement.
+When you install our apps via the Google OAuth flow, you grant access to your Google Workspace Services and data, allowing us to provide essential functionalities as part of the service agreement.

 For users purchasing a subscription, we process subscription-related data (e.g., transaction ID, subscription status, and payment confirmation) as part of our contractual obligation to manage licensing and billing.
 However, payment card processing is handled exclusively by third-party payment processors (see [Section 10: Payment Processing]).